 Your knife is inserted into the stick of butter, and…nothing happens.
 As solid as a rock.

-Butter that has been properly kept may be frozen for up to four months if it is frozen prior to the “USE BY” date printed on the packaging.
-If butter is kept in the freezer for more than four months, it may begin to lose its fresh butter flavor and may absorb smells and aromas from the freezer.
-Once the butter has been taken from the freezer, it should be used within 30.
+Properly stored butter can be frozen for four months before the “USE BY” date.
+If butter is frozen for more than four months, it may lose its fresh flavor and absorb freezer odors.
+Once frozen, butter should be consumed within 30 days.

 After doing more investigation, I discovered additional facts that you should be aware of, so please continue reading…